 - Navigate to your site

-When you purchase for placement in an IYP, you’re letting the IYP be the owner and gateway to your business rather than your own website.
-Additionally, the searcher can’t simply just Search, Land and Convert – they have to navigate the directory.
+When you purchase for placement in the yellow pages, you’re letting the directory be the owner and gateway to your business rather than your own website.
+Additionally, the searcher can’t simply just Search, Land, and Convert – they have to navigate the directory.
 Too many consumers and businesses lose conversions by being 1 click too far away.

 In short, avoid the hype and prioritize your online marketing investments where intent and opportunity are the greatest:

-- Start with great search engine placement – through optimizing your online store or taking up corporate blogging.
+- Start with great search engine placement – by optimizing your online store or taking up corporate blogging.

-- Leverage that content through other social mediums.
+- Leverage that content through other social media.

-- Work on upsell and retention strategies that incorporate Email Marketing and Mobile Marketing.
+- Work on upselling and retention strategies that incorporate email and mobile messaging.